namine92/namine92.github.io/content/android/v2/guides.md

     if error == nil {
         self.mapControl?.searchResult = locationData!.list
         let firstLocation = locationData?.list.first as!
 MPLocation
-        self.mapControl?.currentFloor = firstLocation.floor         // You are not guaranteed that the visible floor contains any search results, so that is why we change floor
+        self.mapControl?.currentFloor = firstLocation.floor
     }
 }
 ```

+Please note that you are not guaranteed that the visible floor contains any search results, so that is why we change floor in the above example.

 ## Getting Directions and Displaying a Route Result on a Map